-Included in regulatory deferral account debit balances as at August 31, 2022 is \$624 relating to the recovery through customer service charges of pension contributions (August 31, 2021 - \$518).
-The pension benefit liability, net of regulatory deferrals was:
+Included in regulatory deferral account debit balances as at August 31, 2023 is \$679 which relates to the recovery of pension contributions through customer service charges (August 31, 2022 - \$624).
+After regulatory accounting, the pension benefit liability on the statement of financial position is:

-As at August 31 2022 2021 Pension benefit liability \$ (588) \$ (876) Less: Regulatory deferrals of non-cash adjustments (2) 392 Benefit contributions less than benefit expense (590) (484) Regulatory debit balance - recovery of contributions 624 518 Regulatory expense cumulatively less than contributions \$ 34 \$ 34
+August 31 2023 August 31 2022 Pension benefit liability \$ (376) \$ (588) Less: Regulatory deferrals of non-cash adjustments (269) (2) Benefit contributions less than benefit expense (645) (590) Regulatory debit balance - recovery of contributions 679 624 Regulatory expense cumulatively less than contributions \$ 34 \$ 34

 The Company uses a regulatory approach to determine the net charge to net income (loss) for pension benefit costs for its funded plan.
 The objective of this approach is to reflect the cash cost of the funded pension plan in net income (loss) by recording an adjustment to the related regulatory deferral account.
 These regulatory adjustments are the difference between the pension benefit costs as determined by IAS 19 Employee Benefits and the annual going concern cash cost of the plan.
-Included in the regulatory deferral related to pension contributions of \$624, is the recovery of \$10 of solvency deficiency contributions of \$44 paid in the fiscal year ended August 31, 2017.
+Included in the regulatory deferral related to pension contributions of \$679, is the recovery of \$10 of solvency deficiency contributions of \$44 paid in the fiscal year ended August 31, 2017.
 The remaining balance of \$34 is expected to be recovered through customer service charges.
 The funding of employee pension benefits as compared to the expense, net of regulatory adjustments, recorded in the consolidated statements of operations is summarized below.

-Years ended August 31 2022 2021
+Years ended August 31 2023 2022

 Consolidated statements of operations

-Pension current service expense (1) \$ 181 \$ 198
+Pension current service expense (1) \$ 113 \$ 181

-Curtailment expense (2) - 12

-Net interest expense (1) 25 45
+Net interest expense (1) 25 25

-Less: Regulatory deferrals (106) (147)
+Less: Regulatory deferrals (55) (106)

-\$ 100 \$ 108
+\$ 83 \$ 100

 Company cash pension contributions

-Going concern current service - cash payment \$ 97 \$ 108
+Going concern current service - cash payment \$ 77 \$ 97

-Going concern current service - accrued 3 -
+Going concern current service - accrued 6 3

-\$ 100 \$ 108
+\$ 83 \$ 100

-(1) For fiscal 2022, pension current service expense does not include \$2 related to the Company's unfunded pension plan (fiscal 2021 - \$3) and net interest expense does not include \$4 related to the Company's unfunded pension plan (fiscal 2021 - \$4).
+(1) For fiscal 2023, pension current service expense does not include \$1 related to the Company's unfunded pension plan (fiscal 2022 - \$2) and net interest expense does not include \$5 related to the Company's unfunded pension plan (fiscal 2022 - \$4).